mcdaniel/pandas_tutorial/pandas_tutorial.md

 ![mpl_example1.py output](data/pi_chart.png)

-Most of the visualization happens within objects that are part of the library, where an object is some type of figure.
-For an initial example, we will work with a bar chart.
+Of course, for most purposes you want to do something a bit more compllicated.
+To start with, most of the visualization happens within objects that are part of the library, where an object is some type of figure.
+For the next example, we will work with a bar chart.
 There are three steps to creating a visualization: (1) creating the plot object by calling a constructor and referecing the data series (or multiple series), (2) modifying the style and content by calling various annotation calls, and (3) directing the output to a file or interface.
 One simple example of this is:

-#### Mathplotlib example (mpl_example1.py)
+#### Mathplotlib example (mpl_example2.py)

     # Load the data
     letfreq = pd.read_csv("data/wordle_freq.csv", index_col='letter')